renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 ## Writing automation

 ...

+## Advanced topic: defined vs. undefined

+We have already covered how you can access the `xline` and modify notes or write effect commands.
+But there is an additional feature which might not be immediately obvious.
+It involves how xStream is dealing with 'undefined' content.

+Take a quick look at this previous example:

+	-- Example A: major triad in C... xline.note_columns[1].note_string = "C-4"
+	xline.note_columns[2].note_string = "E-4"
+	xline.note_columns[3].note_string = "G-4"

+Now consider the following example, which packs the note columns in curly brackets {} instead of square ones:

+    -- Example B: also a major triad in C... xline.note_columns = {
+      {note_string = "C-4"},
+      {note_string = "E-4"},
+      {note_string = "G-4"},
+    }

+It looks similar and certainly creates similar output.
+But there is actually an important difference: in the second example, you are _redefining_ the note columns entirely.
+Any existing information in note-columns - including the fourth, fifth etc. ones - have become 'undefined'.

+Perhaps this doesn't sound like a big deal, but 'undefined' has a special meaning in xStream.
+Using the global `clear_undefined` flag, you can decide whether undefined content should be erased on output or left as-is.

+One example that clearly demonstrates how much of a difference this makes is the  model called `Random Increase`.
+Running it with `clear_undefined` disabled will gradually amass a huge amount of notes.
+When enabled, all you will get is a periodic note, every now and then.

 > < Previous - [Examples](example_models.md) &nbsp; &nbsp; | &nbsp; &nbsp; Next - [xStream Lua Reference](lua_reference.md) >